lbechberger/MLinPractice/Documentation.md

 from sklearn.svm import SVC
 ```

-We also added a support vector machine.
-This classifier aims to maximise the decision boundaries between different classes.
+We also added a support vector machine (SVM).
+This classifier seeks to find a hyperplane in the data space which maximises the distance between different classes.
+It can easily deal with higher-dimensional data by changing the kernel (application of the so-called kernel-trick). `sklearn` offers to choose between a linear, polynomial (default degree: 3), radial basis function, and sigmoid kernel.
+We decided to implement a way to change the kernel, as this can highly affect the outcome of the classifier.

+SVMs are sensible to unscaled data and require standardization of the input, which we carried out using the `StandardScaler()` from `sklearn.preprocessing`.
+Class weights can be set by the parameter `class_weight` to deal with unbalanced data sets,

 ### Multilayer Perceptron